juliosong/blog/_posts/2020-09-05-dobbys-speech.md

 (2) <i>Was möchten **Sie**?</i> [German]<br>
 "What would you like to have?"

-Even [Chinese](https://en.wikipedia.org/wiki/T–V_distinction_in_the_world%27s_languages#Chinese) has such a "switched-person" pronoun *nin2* (您), which is a phonological [contraction](https://en.wikipedia.org/wiki/Contraction_(grammar)) of the second person plural *ni3-men2* (你們).
+The phenomenon is not limited to [fusional](https://en.wikipedia.org/wiki/Fusional_language) or [synthetic](https://en.wikipedia.org/wiki/Synthetic_language) languages either.
+For instance, [Chinese](https://en.wikipedia.org/wiki/T–V_distinction_in_the_world%27s_languages#Chinese) also has such a "switched-person" pronoun *nin2* (您), which is a phonological [contraction](https://en.wikipedia.org/wiki/Contraction_(grammar)) of the second person plural *ni3-men2* (你們).
 Thus, there are two versions for the everyday greeting "hello" in Mandarin: the more casual *ni3 hao3* (你好) and the more respectful *nin2 hao3* (您好).
 Which one to use depends on who you are talking to (e.g., a friend or a teacher).

 Apart from honorific pronouns, some languages also have humble pronouns, which are used to show respect to others by way of deprecating oneself.
-For example, Korean speakers use *jeo* (저) instead of the default *na* (나) to refer to themselves when talking to someone elder or of superior social status:
+Humble pronouns are sometimes treated as a subtype of honorific pronouns, but I personally think it is better to keep them separate, because the term "honorific" doesn't sound like it intends to cover both the respectful and the humble ends of the social-hierarchical spectrum.
+An example of humble pronouns is the Korean first-person pronoun *jeo* (저), which is used instead of the default *na* (나) when one is speaking to someone elder or of superior social status:

 (4) <i>**jeo**-neun kim kyosunim-ui hakseng-imnida</i> [Korean]<br>
 (저는 김 교수님의 학생입니다)<br>
 "I am Prof. Kim's student."

-So I reckon Dobby's illeism is a politeness strategy.
+So, I reckon Dobby's illeism is a politeness strategy.
 More specifically, I think illeism can be further broken down to two substrategies: (i) use of the third person, and (ii) avoidance of "I." Substrategy (i) is similar to the above-mentioned T-V distinction, while (ii) is reminiscent of the deliberate avoidance of "you" in certain languages, again such as [Korean](https://www.koreanwikiproject.com/wiki/Pronouns#Second_Person), though [Japanese is also quite typical](https://japanese.stackexchange.com/questions/4040/in-actual-japanese-society-how-often-are-second-person-pronouns-used) in this respect.

 (5) Two ways to say "What is your name?" in Japanese<br>
 a. (impolite) <i>**anata**-no namae-wa?</i> (あなたの名前は？)<br>